Erlemar/dswok/Interview_preparation/Deep Learning questions.md

 A: $(3*3*3 + 1) *3$

 Q: We have a multiclass neural net, what should we change in it, if we want to make it multilabel?
-A: Change the output activation function from softmax to sigmoid.
+A: Change the output activation function from softmax to sigmoid and the [[Losses|loss function]] from categorical cross-entropy to binary cross-entropy.

 Q: Here is a pseudocode for a neural net.
 Explain how it works, point out mistakes or inefficiencies in the architecture:
 ```